scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-objects.rst

 IsTruncated -> (Boolean)

-  This flag indicates whether S3 Connector returned all results that satisfied the search criteria.
+  This flag indicates whether Zenko returned all results that satisfied the search criteria.

 Marker -> (string)